 Almost everyone breathes incorrectly – too shallow, which increases anxiety tremendously.
 It is important to train yourself to breathe like you did when you were a baby – slow and deep.
 Have you ever watched a baby breathing in its crib?
 Babies breathe so slowly and deeply that a first time parent sometimes thinks that the child has stopped breathing entirely!

 We adults need to relearn how to breathe the same way.
 In through the nose for about 8 counts, hold for 4 counts, exhaling through the nose making a kind of Darth Vader breathing sound at the back of the throat as you do so for another 8 counts.
 Breathing this way stimulates the vagus nerve which facilitates relaxation.

 This is the way you are taught to breathe in yoga class too, which is one big reason yoga is so very helpful in helping folks relax.

 Anyone feeling a panic attack coming on can frequently short circuit the process by taking a few long, slow, deep breaths as I’ve just described.
 In the early days of beating back my panic attacks, learning to breathe correctly was a big tool in my toolbox.

 The breath is a very powerful instrument for health!
 Practice it on a daily basis else you won’t do it right in the heat of the moment when you need it.

-Hopefully, these suggestions can help you overcome panic attacks if they are causing you distress right now.
+Hopefully, these suggestions for natural panic attack remedies can help you overcome these frightening episodes if they are causing you distress right now.
 Have you overcome a similar situation?
 If so, how did you do it?
 What holistic therapies or diet changes made the difference?